tawnkramer/gym-donkeycar/docs/installation.rst

 Stable release
 --------------

-To install OpenAI Gym for Donkey Car (https://www.donkeycar.com/), run this command in your terminal:
+To install OpenAI Gym Environments for Donkey Car, run this command in your terminal:

 .. code-block:: console

     $ pip install gym_donkeycar

-This is the preferred method to install OpenAI Gym for Donkey Car (https://www.donkeycar.com/), as it will always install the most recent stable release.
+This is the preferred method to install OpenAI Gym Environments for Donkey Car, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.